digitalfondue/lavagna/src/main/stampo/doc/04-administration/04-01-config-parameters.en.peb.md

 The following parameters can be configured in this page:

-* **EMAIL_NOTIFICATION_TIMESPAN**: In minutes.
+* **Email notification interval**: In seconds.
 How often to check for new events and send email notifications.
 If not configured, the default value is 30
-* **MAX_UPLOAD_FILE_SIZE**: Size in bytes.
+* **Max upload file size**: Size in bytes.
 Limit the dimensions of the uploaded files.
 If not configured, no limit will be considered
-* **TRELLO_API_KEY**: Trello api key to import boards, can be found at https://trello.com/app-key
+* **Trello API Key**: Trello api key to import boards, can be found at https://trello.com/app-key
-* **USE_HTTPS**: true or false.
-If true the [Strict Transport Security](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) header will be sent and the application will be accessible only over a https connection.
+* **Enable http strict transport security header**: If true the [Strict Transport Security](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) header will be sent and the application will be accessible only over a https connection.

 To modify a parameter, enter the new value and click **Save**.

-To revert to the default value, click **Delete**.
+To delete and revert to the default value, leave the field empty and click **Save**.